 Business Services is comprised of Campus Safety, Conference Services, Corporate Finance, Facilities, Food Service, Human Resources, Information Technology, Mail & Copy Services, and Legal Matters.
 Business Services is also responsible for the bookstore and "Bean Scene", Simpson's own coffee-house.
 The Business Services Department aims to provide Christ-centered, high quality, customer-focused service to the Simpson University community as well as progressive, prudent and efficient management of the university's assets.

-The Advancement Office is comprised of University Relations (which include Alumni and Parent Relations and Church Relations), Marketing and Communication, and Advancement Services.
-The Advancement team is primarily focused on activities which will expand the university's ability to reach and serve students now and into the future.
-We do this through relationship-building, endowment creation and stewardship, and marketing and public relations.
+The Advancement Office is comprised of university relations which include alumni and parent relations, fundraising, strategic partnerships, strategic initiatives, and events.
+The advancement team is focused on the above priorities which help ensure we can reach and serve students as well as the communities we serve now and in the future.
+We do this through relationship-building, endowment creation and stewardship, messaging, and public relations.
 Find out how you can support Simpson at http://simpsonu.edu/support.

 The Office of Enrollment Management is comprised of Admissions, Admissions Communication and Data Management, Retention Services, and Student Financial Services.
 This team takes a systematic, relational, and strategic approach (in recruitment, matriculation and retention), and is committed to continuous improvement and the pursuit of excellence.